Ensemble inequivalence in the Blume-Emery-Griffiths model near a fourth order critical point: Micro-canonical Analysis

 which corresponds to $T^*\approx0.2924$.
 Comparing these values with the fourth order point found from the canonical calculation~(\ref{canonical fourth order}) shows that that the two differ from each other.

 To complete the phase diagram one has to determine the first order surfaces of the model.
 This is done by numerically finding the global maximum of the entropy.
 Before analyzing the detailed phase diagram near the fourth order critical point, which will be presented in the next section, let us display the global features of the phase diagram.
 A schematic phase diagram in the ($ \Delta,\epsilon$) plane for some values of $K$ is given in \fref{fig01c}.
 For $K>K^*_2$, the phase diagram consists of a transition line from a paramagnetic to a ferromagnetically ordered phase which changes character from second order to first order at a tricritical point.
-At $K=K^*_2$ the tricritical point becomes a fourth order point, and for $K<K^*_2$ the first order line extends into the magnetically ordered phase and the second order line terminates at a critical end point.
+At $K=K^*_2$ the tricritical point becomes a fourth order point, and for $K<K^*_2$ the first order line extends into the magnetically ordered phase, indicating a transition between two ordered phases, and the second order line terminates at a critical end point.
+Also in the microcanonical ensemble, the two ordered phases between which a first order transition takes place are characterized by different magnetization and a different quadrupole moment.
+This can be seen from Eq. (\ref{q_fun_eps_m}): at given $\epsilon$, a jump in $m$ implies a jump in $q_+$.
 It is evident that the microcanonical $(\Delta,\epsilon)$ phase diagram is qualitatively similar to the canonical $(\Delta,T)$ as discussed in the preceding section.
+In particular, the qualitative features of the canonical ($\Delta,T$) phase diagram for $K$ larger, equal and smaller than $K^*$, are, respectively, similar to those shown in \fref{fig01c} concerning the ($\Delta,\epsilon$) phase diagram for $K$ larger, equal and smaller than $K^*_2$.
 In the next section we consider the detailed microcanonical phase diagram near the fourth order critical point and present it in the $(T, \Delta, K)$ space, where the comparison with the canonical phase diagram reveals the inequivalence between the two ensembles.